katharinalisalin/demo-bug-template/docs/bug-documentation/feature-sugesstion-guide.md

-- Open a discussion on the discussion board and ask the community, if the feature would benefit more people than yourself (use this tag????)
+- Open a discussion - pre flight - on the discussion board and ask the community, if the feature would benefit more people than yourself

 - Make sure it is a feature that needs to be implemented by Material for MkDocs
-- Do other template provide this feature?
+- Do other solution, e.g., static site generators or themes, provide this feature?
 Would be a great showcase

 When adding a new feature or changing the behavior of an existing one, the